top of page

 • Symbols: Standardized symbols, such as the CE mark, provide quick, visual information.

-What are the challenges of medical device labeling?
+What are the challenges of medical device labeling requirements?

 Creating comprehensive and compliant medical device labeling is fraught with challenges, including: